The real meaning of the motif of the dying god

 Jesus marks a turning point in history, when unconscious subordination under

 religious authority is no longer viewed as an ideal.
 As usual, the redeeming act comes with a new conscious realization.
-Jesus takes the process in the other direction, because he returns to the Father from whence he came.
-Incarnation introduces a new narrative around apotheosis
+It implies that Jesus takes the process in the other direction, because he returns to the Father from whence he came.
+The Incarnation introduced a new narrative around apotheosis

 (elevation to divine status).

 The motif of the demise of the god is quite old.
 Coyote is a